olgunataberk/SDtG/README.md

    Yes|Maybe|I don't think so
    ```

-   When the player chooses an option the accompanying expressions are evaluated.
-On this example, if the player were to type "Yes", k1 would be incremented by 50 and k3 would be decremented by 50.
+   When the player chooses an option, the accompanying expressions are evaluated.
+On this case, if the player were to type "Yes", k1 would be incremented by 50 and k3 would be decremented by 50.